Medicine Psychiatry Residency

 - From your first year, you will have an integrated Med/Psych clinic.

 - Every week, you will have a half-day of immersion in the alternate department. (e.g. when you are on Medicine, you will have a half day at Psychiatry.)
-This creates a continual pattern of intergrated learning throughout the five years.
+This creates a continual pattern of integrated learning throughout the five years.

 Two PGY I combined Medicine/Psychiatry (Med/Psych) positions are offered per year.
+Graduates from the program are board eligible for both Internal Medicine and Psychiatry.

 Duration of Program